Jira for Test Management: Options, Challenges, and Solutions

 1. Workflow customizations

-A good test management tool should provide robust features for organizing and planning your testing efforts.
-These should include features for creating, managing, and reusing test cases, tracking testing progress, and reporting to help ensure what should be tested gets tested while maintaining visibility with requirements and defects tracked in Jira.
+An effective test management tool should offer robust features for organizing and planning testing efforts.
+It should facilitate creating, managing, and reusing test cases, tracking testing progress, and reporting.

 2. A low learning curve